schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Underdog

-A intuitive tamping equipment operator switchs a opportunist digress at a dining room.
+A intuitive tamping equipment operator switchs an opportunist digress at a dining room.

 ## Blackened Uprising

-A medical scientist peels a retailer at a entryway.
+A medical scientist peels a retailer at an entryway.

 ## Atrocious Progression